 ACA stands for Affordable Care Act.
 The full name of this law is PPACA or Patient Protection and Affordable Care Act.
 However, many people commonly refer to it by its nickname, Obamacare.

-ACA mandates that all US citizens, permanent residents and certain other US residents maintain minimum adequate coverage throughout the year or pay a penalty when filing a tax return.
+ACA mandates that all US citizens, permanent residents and certain other US residents maintain minimum adequate coverage throughout the year.

 There are several exemptions to the ACA mandate.
 One very important exemption is how it relates to International Students on F and J visas as well as other J visa holders.